 To answer the application questions, you need to do sufficient research to gain a good understanding of what Barratt does, its values and ways of working and what you would do on your chosen graduate scheme.
 ‘You should be able to demonstrate knowledge of what we do and what you’d be doing,’ says Sally.
 Start by reading its website and watching its graduate videos, although it would also be good to be able to refer back to any work experience or site visits with Barratt, if you’ve had the opportunity.

-For the ASPIRE programme, applicants are asked to answer the questions ‘Please describe why you have applied for employment with Barratt Developments PLC and chose this discipline/role on the ASPIRE programme?’ and ‘Please describe why you are interested in becoming a leader of the future?’, and you can expect similar questions for the Accelerated Construction programme.
+For the ASPIRE programme, applicants are asked to answer the questions ‘Please describe why you have applied for employment with Barratt Developments PLC' , 'Please describe why you have applied for the ASPIRE Graduate Programme.
+What do you feel will be the benefits of joining the Graduate Programme?' , 'Please describe why you have applied specifically for your chosen discipline/department' and ‘Please describe why you are interested in becoming a leader of the future?’ , and you can expect similar questions for the Accelerated Construction programme.

 These questions assess your knowledge of Barratt, the graduate programme you are applying to and your career ambitions.
 Think about what the graduate scheme involves, what you are likely to do day-to-day in your chosen departments, what is unique about Barratt compared to its competitors and how these factors will help you to achieve your career goals.
 For example, will the rotations offered on the ASPIRE programme allow you to experience different departments and understand more about how the property development industry works?